-Call of Cthulhu games often takes place in different historical eras, most commonly in the 1920s.
+Call of Cthulhu games often take place in different historical eras, most commonly in the 1920s.
 My current game is set a decade earlier, in the 1910s, based in Boston Massachusetts.
 I’ve been greedily mining newspaper articles as adventure seeds – often a small police report can serve as an inspiration for an adventure.

 However, with our game approaching mid-1915, there was a major historical event that seemed perfect for inclusion in our campaign – the sinking of R.M.S.
 Lusitania on Friday, May 7, by a German U-Boat.
 Several years ago I read Erik Larson’s Dead Wake so I had a decent recollection of the sinking and I gave it a quick reread – bolstered by the fact that the unabridged audiobook was narrated by one of my favorite readers, Scott Brick.
 Also assisting were websites like The Lusitania Resource where I was able to get info like deck plans, crew, and passengers, etc.